MiDimas/FrontendProduction/README.md

 ## Tests

-In the project, 3 types of tests are used:
+In the project, 4 types of tests are used:
 1. Unit-tests on the `jest`.
 For running - `npm run test:unit`
 2. Tests components on the `React testing library`.
 For running - `npm run test:unit`
 3. Snapshot tests on the `loki`.
 For running `npm run test:ui`
+4. End to End tests on the cypress.
+For running cypress - `npm run test:e2e`

 ---